echoreader/bytehuman.blog/posts/what-is-quantum-computing-with-example.md

 *   **The Quantum Approach:** A **quantum computer** can naturally mimic another quantum system, like a molecule.
 We can map the electrons in a molecule onto **qubits**.
 By carefully controlling these **qubits**, we can simulate the molecule's behavior, allowing us to discover new pharmaceuticals or design more efficient batteries without the cost and time of physical experiments.
 *   **The Visual Metaphor:** It's the difference between trying to describe the complex flow of a hurricane using only text (a classical simulation) versus building a precise, scaled-down physical model in a wind tunnel (a **quantum simulation**).
 The model captures the physics more directly and naturally.

+> Also check out [Father of Modern Nanotechnology](https://bytehuman.blog/father-of-modern-nanotechnology/) — an article that covers a similar topic and complements this one.

 ## Practical Applications Today

 While fault-tolerant, large-scale quantum computers are still years away, the Noisy Intermediate-Scale Quantum (NISQ) era we're in today is already yielding promising applications: